 Individuals in violation of any of the above will be asked to leave the event and will not be welcome in the future.

 Ritual Dress: Some of us dress in ritual garb such as robes, and others dress in street clothes.
-Our rituals are worship services, so we ask that you dress in a manner that shows respect for our Kindred.
+Our rituals are worship services, so we ask that you dress in a manner that shows respect.

-Length of Ritual: Though we try to practice brevity, the grove feels it is most important that we take the time necessary to properly address the Kindred and work with each other as a community where everyone has a chance to participate on some level.
-Generally, our rituals last about 90 minutes, once begun.
-However, Samhain and Beltane rituals could last longer.
-Please arrive ready to give of this time to the gods and feel free to bring a camp chair should you feel that standing through the entire ritual may be difficult.
+Length of Ritual: Though we try to practice brevity, the grove feels it is essential that we take the time necessary to adequately address the Kindred and work with each other as a community where everyone can participate.
+Generally, our rituals last about 60-90 minutes, once begun.
+Please arrive ready to give this time to the deities, nature spirits, and ancestors.
+We have access to folding chairs, but feel free to bring a camp chair if you would be more comfortable doing so.

 Potluck: Our tradition is to hold a potluck meal after the ritual.
 It is especially appropriate to bring something which you make yourself, but that is not necessary.
-Some of us are flesh eaters, so any sort of food is fine, but please remember that some of our members and guests are vegetarian.
-If you are vegan or are on another special diet, you probably should bring your own food rather than relying upon others to recognize your needs.
+Some of us are flesh-eaters, so all items are generally acceptable, but please remember that some of our members and guests are vegetarian or vegan.
+A recipe card with the ingredients listed is highly recommended for those with food allergies.

 Students: We welcome students of religion and anthropology to our gatherings, but ask that real names not be used in any reports or other descriptive writing that might result from your visit.
-Please talk about your studies with our Senior Organizer or Presiding Druid of the ritual, and please be respectful of our spirituality.
+Please reach out to the Senior or Chief Druid of the ritual, and please be respectful of our spirituality.

-Donations: The grove asks for a suggested donation of $5 per person to cover the costs of the ritual and site rental to help us continue to provide public ritual.
-Whatever you are able to give is most welcomed.
-However, should this be a difficulty, please know that you are still most welcome.
-Your presence is valued above all.
+Donations: The grove asks for a suggested donation of $5 per person to cover the ritual and site rental costs to help us continue to provide public ritual.
+Whatever you can give is highly appreciated.
+However, should this be a difficulty, please know that you are still 100% welcome.
+We value your presence above all.